znob/python-object-relations-belongs-to-lab-nyc-career-ds-102218/README.md

 * Practice querying a belongs to relationship

 ## Defining Our Class
-Alright, we are going to use a Car class to demonstrate a belongs to relationship.
+Alright, we are going to use a Car class to demonstrate a "belongs to" relationship.
 So, to get started, let's define a Car class with an `__init__` method that takes in parameters for make, model, year, and owner.
 The make and model are will be strings representing the name of the car manufacturer and the name of the car model, the year will be a number representing the year the car was produced, and the owner will be a string with the name of the car's owner.
 Again, these instance variables should follow convention and use leading underscores.
 Let's make intance methods to both get and set (read and write) these instance variables.
 Use the appropriate decorators and call these methods `make`, `model`, `year`, and `owner`.
 We should also have a class variable `_all` which points to a list of all car instance objects and a class method called `all` that allows us to get (read) this class variable.

 ```python